mlamarche77/Github-Calendar/README.md

   "github_username": "mlamarche77"
 }
 ```
 Note: leave "updates" with a blank.
+The program will update it when it receives a file.

 ## Github API Token